Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency: Preliminaries

 The caching problem involves a universe of pages $\mathcal{P}$ and a cache of size $k$.
 A sequence of page requests $\sigma := r_1, r_2, ..., r_n$ must be processed online.
 Each request $r_i$ is a pair $(t_i, p_i)$, where $t_i$ denotes the time at which $p_i \in \mathcal{P}$ is requested.
 Upon receiving a request $r_i$, the algorithm must determine whether the corresponding page $p_i$ resides in the cache.
 If it does, the request results in a \textit{cache hit}; otherwise, a \textit{cache miss} occurs, and the page must be loaded into the cache.
 If the cache is full, an eviction decision must be made to accommodate the new page.
 The objective is to minimize the total number of cache misses over the entire sequence $\sigma$.

 An \textit{online algorithm} makes eviction decisions without knowledge of future requests, whereas an \textit{offline algorithm} has complete knowledge of the entire request sequence in advance.
 For any algorithm \textsc{A}, let $\textsc{A}(\sigma)$ denote its cost when serving the sequence $\sigma$, defined as the number of cache misses incurred.
 In the case of randomized algorithms, we consider the expected cost.
 The performance of online algorithms is typically evaluated using the \textit{competitive ratio}.
-An algorithm $\textsc{A}$ has competitive ratio $\alpha$ if for every request sequence $\sigma$, $\textsc{A}(\sigma) \leq \alpha \cdot \textsc{OPT}(\sigma) + c$, where $\textsc{OPT}(\sigma)$ denotes the cost of an optimal offline algorithm, and $c$ is a constant independent of the input.
-We also say that $\textsc{A}$ is $\alpha$-competitive.
-We omit $\sigma$ when clear from context for brevity.
+An algorithm $\textsc{A}$ has competitive ratio $\alpha$ if for every request sequence $\sigma$, the following holds:

+where $\textsc{OPT}(\sigma)$ denotes the cost of an optimal offline algorithm, and $c$ is a constant independent of the input.
+In our algorithms, the additive constant $c$ will be zero.
+We also say that $\textsc{A}$ is $\alpha$-competitive in this case.
+For brevity, we omit $\sigma$ when it is clear from the context.

-For learning-augmented algorithms, the competitive ratio often takes the form $\min\{\gamma + f(\eta), \delta\}$, which captures the essential trade-off between consistency, robustness, and smoothness.
+For learning-augmented algorithms, the competitive ratio often takes the form $\min\{\gamma + f(\eta), \delta\}$, which encapsulates key performance metrics such as consistency, robustness, and smoothness.
 The parameter $\gamma$ reflects the performance when predictions are perfect (i.e., $\eta = 0$), making the algorithm \textit{$\gamma$-consistent}.
 The bound $\delta$ ensures that the performance never degrades beyond this factor, no matter how inaccurate the predictions are, which defines \textit{$\delta$-robustness}.
-The function $f(\eta)$ characterizes how the performance degrades as the total prediction error $\eta$ increases, capturing the notion of \textit{$\mathcal{O}(f(\eta))$-smoothness} where $\gamma$ is typically a constant.
+The function $f(\eta)$ characterizes how performance degrades with increasing total prediction error $\eta$, reflecting the notion of \textit{$\mathcal{O}(f(\eta))$-smoothness} when $\gamma$ is constant.

-\section{Algorithm Optimality and 1-Consistency}
+\section{Algorithm Optimality and $1$-Consistency}

+We begin by analyzing the behavioral patterns of a class of optimal algorithms, termed \textit{RB-compliant}.
+We then identify a class of learning-augmented algorithms, termed RB-following, which encompasses nearly all existing $1$-consistent algorithms and shares a common mechanism for achieving $1$-consistency.